Simpa87/ea-giving-optimizer/README.md

 # ea-giving-optimizer
-Tool for running scenarios with different assumptions (returns, discounting, leaking money) to see total lifetime giving
+Tool for running scenarios with different assumptions (returns, discounting, leaking money) to see total lifetime giving.
+The idea is to be able to model trade-offs with different assumptions:
+- Interest on money saved to give more later (stock market return etc.)
+- Cost of waiting
+  - Existential risk compounding
+  - Though saving QALY in the future might be as valuable as now, the problem of global suffering might be bigger now
+  - Risk of "leaking" from intended giving to other causes (loans to relatives, inheritance etc., bigger amounts later "feeling more expensive")
+- Constraints
+  - Might need minimum amount X at age Y (apartment, retirement)

+<b>Draft version:</b><br>
+This is a draft version and costs for waiting are not yet implemented, hence the current solution is trivial - just wait as long as possible with giving after return on the savings.

 ## 1. Set up a virtualenv and activate it
-The library specific virtualenv should be located in the library specific root folder
+It is suggested to create a virtualenv for installing required dependencies in it

 ```bash
 python3 -m venv .env